Research Ethics Board

 The role of the MSH REB is to “approve, reject, propose modification to, or terminate any proposed or ongoing research involving humans” (TCPS2, Article 6.3).

 The REB may sometimes be required to review quality improvement projects at MSH.
 To find out more, see the Quality improvement and research page.

 The MSH REB is currently composed of 16 voting members and three non-voting members.
-View our REB membership listing.
+See the REB list of members.

-Submitting a research study to the MSH REB is a simple process, supported by the Office of Research.
+Applying for and submitting a research study to the MSH REB is a simple process, supported by the Office of Research.
 Simply email firstname.lastname@example.org or ResearchAdmin@msh.on.ca in order to receive the following forms:

-Please submit your application packages by email to email@example.com and ResearchAdmin@msh.on.ca and/or drop off the hard copy to the Office of Research, on the 1st floor of building A, in the administration offices, room A1701.
+Complete the appropriate forms and submit them by email to email@example.com and ResearchAdmin@msh.on.ca and/or drop off the hard copy to the Office of Research, on the 1st floor of building A, in the administration offices, room A1701.

 Kim Zetazate is the manager of research at MSH.
 Please feel free to contact her with any of your research questions at firstname.lastname@example.org or 905-472-7373 ext.
 2279.

 The REB meets on the second Monday of each month and submissions are due at the end of each month for review at the next month’s meeting.

 Minimal risk studies for delegated REB review and approval can be submitted at any time of the month.